History of evolutionary thought: Gregory of Nyssa

 Gregory of Nyssa wrote:Scripture informs us that the Deity proceeded by a sort of graduated and ordered advance to the creation of man.
 After the foundations of the universe were laid, as the history records, man did not appear on the earth at once, but the creation of the brutes preceded him, and the plants preceded them.
 Thereby Scripture shows that the vital forces blended with the world of matter according to a gradation; first it infused itself into insensate nature; and in continuation of this advanced into the sentient world; and then ascended to intelligent and rational beings (emphasis added).Henry Fairfield Osborn wrote in his work on the history of evolutionary thought, From the Greeks to Darwin (1894):

 Among the Christian Fathers the movement towards a partly naturalistic interpretation of the order of Creation was made by Gregory of Nyssa in the fourth century, and was completed by Augustine in the fourth and fifth centuries. ...[Gregory of Nyssa] taught that Creation was potential.
 God imparted to matter its fundamental properties and laws.
 The objects and completed forms of the Universe developed gradually out of chaotic material.

 Augustine of Hippo

-In the fourth century AD, the bishop and theologian Augustine of Hippo followed Origen in arguing that the Genesis creation story should be read allegorically.
-In his book De Genesi ad Litteram (On the Literal Meaning of Genesis) he prefaces saying,In all sacred books, we should consider the eternal truths that are taught, the facts that are narrated, the future events that are predicted, and the precepts or counsels that are given.
-In the case of a narrative of events, the question arises whether everything must be taken according to the figurative sense only, or whether it must be expounded and defended also as a faithful record of what happened.
-No Christian would dare say that the narrative must not be taken in a figurative sense.
-For St. Paul says: Now all these things that happened to them were symbolic.
-[1 Cor 10:11] And he explains the statement in Genesis, And they shall be two in one flesh, as a great mystery in reference to Christ and to the Church.
-[Eph 5:32]Later he differentiates between the days of the Genesis 1 creation narrative and 24 hour daysBut at least we know [the days of creation] are different from the ordinary day of which we are familiarHe also talks about a form of theistic evolutionThe things [God] had potentially created... [came] forth in the course of time on different days according to their different kinds... [and] the rest of the earth [was] filled with its various kinds of creatures, [which] produced their appropriate forms in due time.Which has led Francis Collins of Biologos to believe Augustine espoused a form of theistic evolution.
+In the fourth century AD, the bishop and theologian Augustine of Hippo followed Origen in arguing that Christians should read the Genesis creation story allegorically.
+In his book De Genesi ad litteram (On the Literal Meaning of Genesis), he prefaces his account with the following:

+Later he differentiates between the days of the Genesis 1 creation narrative and 24 hour days that humans experience (arguing that "we know [the days of creation] are different from the ordinary day of which we are familiar") before describing what could be called an early form of theistic evolution:

+Augustine deployed the concept of rationes seminales to blend the idea of divine creation with subsequent development.